There is a myriad of emotions that result from a breakup, creating a cascade of self-questioning thoughts such as:

 - Begin by creating a columned list of “wants” and “needs”

-- Needs could look like: Looking for a long-term partner, casual dating, values alone time, wants children
+- Needs could look like looking for a long-term partner, casual dating, valuing alone time, wanting children

 This can help with a perspective shift and make the weight of dating much less intimidating.
 It also gives you the power to see in concrete terms what it is that you are seeking in a relationship and are deserving of

 Once our sense of self and needs are constructed, we can better pull from our past relationships to fine-tune what our needs are.
 Communicating clearly what your needs are- even if it makes you feel vulnerable, will open your partner up to seeing your authentic self and build a foundation for a healthy relationship.
 A relationship that is based on trust enables us to no longer hold in emotions, which can help us communicate in a calm and rational manner.

 The Five Love Languages is a book with concepts developed by counselor Gary Chapman.
 Chapman found that there is typically one particular love language that matters most to each person in the relationship, which includes:

 - Words of Affirmation- Sincere terms of kindness and affirmation, m encouragement and commitment

 - Quality Time- Uninterrupted, worthwhile time together to build a strong connection

 - Receiving Gifts- Thoughtful, sentimental gifts that are tailored to your partner’s preferences